periclesm/tmdb-Search/README.md

-# The Movie Database assessment
+# The Movie Database Search

 ## General:

-A simple app that performs a search on the Movie Database according to user input and displays the results fetched from the TMDB API.
-On user selection, it then displays additional information for the selected movie.
+An app performing a search on the Movie Database according to user input and displays results from the TMDB API.
+Then, on user selection, it shows additional information for the selected movie.

-The app, as an assessment and limited by it's simplicity, is using the MVVM architecture along with other modules to fetch and store data from the internet and display them as a list with further information upon selection.

 Is written in Swift and using UIKit with Storyboards for it's views and stores data in a generic memory object.

 Has some simple unit testing checking the API, payload and parsing of data and the pagination (fetch consecutive data).

-Does not use git (in its delivarable version) to minimize the zip file size.
-The file also does not contain Build, Derived Data and Intermediates.

-No dependency managers were used.
-All code is written by me and much of it is based on the code repository I have created thoughout the years.

 ## Classes Description